ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-lightning.rst

    :start-after: __tune_callback_begin__
    :end-before: __tune_callback_end__

-Note that we have to explicitly move the output tensors to the CPU in order to support training on GPUs.
-If they've already been on the CPU (e.g. if you don't have a GPU), this will still work.
+Note that we have to explicitly convert the metrics from a tensor to a Python value.

 Adding the Tune training function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~